Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/country-ambassadors/essay.md

 ## Relationship To International Shared Support

-Country ambassadors are one mechanism inside the larger international support model.
+Country ambassadors are one mechanism inside the larger international stewardship model.

 They help make international participation practical by grounding outreach in local knowledge.